Name: Alexander Verbeek

 GCSP: How do you see environment and security shaping the future?

 Suppose it is the year 2500, and a historian writes a book about the history of human civilisation.
 I guess chapter 21 of that book, about the 21st century, will have the impact of the destruction of our planetary ecosystem as its central theme.
 I just wish I could have a one-day sneak peak into that age, and then come back to warn our leaders and the public to take the right decisions now.
 Will there be a human civilization left?
 Will books still be written?
-Will deep-sea diving tourists swim through the ruins of my house, 70 meters below sea level?
+Will deep-sea diving tourists swim through the ruins of my house, deep below sea level?
 Was there a centuries-long struggle for land and resources?
 Or did we just in time manage to change course and avoid runaway climate change?

 I fear that an overwhelming majority of us underestimates the impact of climate change.
 It already has its fingerprints all over the events we are witnessing, but it will become so much worse in the second half of this century and beyond.
 We can still avoid the worst impact and many of its security implications.
 However, that means we all need to decisively act now.
 What I see is too little and too late, but that is not to say that we should give up.
 There is so much hope; like new technologies, increasing awareness, and better knowledge.
 The key challenge is governance, including the need to change the economic structures which have given us both our welfare as well as the destruction of our habitat.